Xeriscaping Basics: Creating a Drought-Tolerant Garden

 3. Select the Right Plants

-- Succulents: Agave, aloe, and sedum for sculptural appeal.
+Plant choice is the heart of xeriscaping:- Succulents: Agave, aloe, and sedum for sculptural appeal.

 - Ornamental Grasses: Blue fescue, muhly grass, and feather reed grass for texture.